MonashSmartStructures/monash-living-lab/README.md

 from monash_living_lab import *
 ```

-To download a certain TDMS file from NI systemlink, simply create the ``MonashLivingLab`` object and
+To download a TDMS file from NI systemlink, simply create the ``MonashLivingLab`` object and
 and run as follows:

 ```